 Increase whole-body strength with these eight seated exercises

 Usually, when we think about exercise, we think about activities that involve standing, walking, and moving around.
 For seniors constricted to a wheelchair, these types of activities are, of course, impossible.
-Yet, regular exercise is just as important for wheelchair bound seniors who want to lead an active, healthy, happy life as it is for seniors who do not require the use of a wheelchair.
+Yet, regular exercise is just as important for seniors in wheelchairs who want to lead an active, healthy, happy life as it is for seniors who do not require the use of a wheelchair.

-But, strength training can make daily life much easier for wheelchair bound seniors.
-When you’re strong, simply moving through the day goes from a challenge to a pleasure - a reminder of improved fitness and health, that continues to motivate training.
+But, strength training can make daily life much easier for wheelchair users.
+When you’re strong, simply moving through the day goes from a challenge to a pleasure – a reminder of improved fitness and health, that continues to motivate training.

-These 8 strength training exercises are an effective way to support the independence of wheelchair bound seniors and improve daily life.
+These 8 strength training exercises are an effective way to support the independence of seniors in wheelchairs and improve daily life.

-Beginners should start with a small amount of reps and skip the exercises that require weight or resistance.
+Beginners should start with a small number of reps and skip the exercises that require weight or resistance.
 As muscle strength improves, increase the number of reps and add weight or resistance.